-This study aims to obtain the truth through examining the influence of organizational culture on the presentation of financial statements.
-This type of research is verification research, and it can be said as an explanation or causality to find out what and how the factors that are estimated to affect a variable are related to other variables..
-The type of data used is primary data with a questionnaire instrument distributed to 59 respondents from several organizations in Indonesia.
-The observation unit is part of accounting and finance divisions in varieties of organizations.
-The sampling technique used is a non-probability technique.
-Data that had been obtained were analyzed using simple regression and processed by SPSS software version 25.
-According to prior concepts, organizational culture contributes to the development of financial reporting.
-Organizational culture will reflect the specificity and characters of an organization.
-Organizational culture will become the property and guidelines for all individuals in an organization in carrying out their duties.
-The result shows that organizational culture influences the presentation of financial statements.
+The purpose of this study is to obtain the truth regarding organizations’ financial statements by examining the influence of organizational culture.
+This is a verification research, with an explanation technique used to determine the factors estimated to affect the variables.
+The non-probability sampling technique was used to obtain primary data from 59 respondents working in several Indonesia organizations through questionnaires and by observing their accounting and finance divisions.
+Furthermore, the obtained data were analyzed using simple regression and processed by SPSS software version 25.
+According to initial concepts, organizational culture contributes to financial reporting development due to its ability to reflect an organization's specificity and characters.
+The result showed that organizational culture is the property and guidelines for all individuals in an organization to carry out their duties, and it influences the presentation of financial statements.

-Keywords: Financial performance; Financial reporting; Organizational culture
+Keywords: Financial Performance, Financial reporting, Organizational culture

 Abstrak